2019 High School National Championship Tournament Logistics Information

 - If a school wants its teams evenly distributed between the Sessions, NAQT will guarantee that (though not necessarily which teams end up in each Session).

 - NAQT will confirm all teams’ Session assignments no later than May 15.

 In past years there has been a long line just after check-in opens, so we encourage teams to keep an eye on the line and send one person to check in when the line is short.
 There is no need to check in immediately.
-In particular, teams can play scrimmage rounds even if they have not checked in.
+In particular, it is not necessary to check in before playing scrimmage rounds.

 Remember that NAQT is paying an additional Early Buzzer Bonus of $20 for buzzer systems that are dropped off between 1:00 and 5:00 p.m.
 Friday at the Imperial Ballroom Registration Desk.
 Regardless of when you choose to check in, please consider dropping off your systems during this time period to earn extra money and to help us make sure we have everything ready in time.

 Team-provided staff members should check in in Imperial Ballroom A (Marquis Level) at 5:00 p.m. (or as soon as possible after they arrive, assuming they arrive before 9:30 p.m.).